Wu-Tang Forever: Commercial performance

+The album was released the same month that a feud began between the group and influential New York hip hop radio station Hot 97.
+In the 2019 docuseries Wu-Tang Clan: Of Mics and Men, Inspectah Deck claimed that the group's music was blacklisted by Hot 97 after the group's performance at Hot 97's Summer Jam during which, due to a disagreement over scheduling, Ghostface Killah led the crowd in a chant of "Fuck Hot 97!"
+In 2023, Hot 97 DJ Funkmaster Flex publicly apologized to the group without specifically admitting that their music had been banned.
+A 2024 article on the Hot 97's website, however, explicitly conceded that the station had banned Wu-Tang.
+In a 2024 interview, RZA said he thought the album could have been certified Diamond if not for the ban.

 Despite limited radio/TV airplay, and the nearly-six minute lead single "Triumph" which features no chorus, Wu-Tang Forever debuted at number one on the Billboard 200 with 612,000 copies sold in its first week.
 The album was certified 4× platinum by the Recording Industry Association of America (RIAA) on October 15, 1997 (each disc in the double album counted as separate unit for certification purpose), selling over 4 million copies in the United States.
 It is the group's highest selling album to date.